 Remote Access – The Layer 3 switch is not going to give you the ability to gain remote access to your lab environment.
 You also want to be able to completely limit remote access to the virtual environment only.
 This is useful when allowing someone else to work and play in the virtual lab.
 Something gone wrong?
 No worries, they can’t have touched the hypervisor or physical network – simply reset everything to the snapshot you took and carry on.

 Mikrotik RouterOS is a well proven platform that can run inside an x86 server environment on top of the VMWare ESXi hypervisor.
 It comes with a plethora of features and the ability to scale to very large networks.
+It also has a decent Web UI that you can use via a broser if thats your thing.
+The routerOS software also supports an API that closely mimics the CLI commands.
 For the purposes of this laboratory, the Level 4 license will prove more than sufficient.
 Each license costs only $45.00 which is great value considering the capabilities it gives you.

 That’s all for now!